 The other vulnerable thing to smooth over tough-to-swallow words or actions is how they handle themselves after the fact.
 Does the first character apologize to Brady, even if it’s at the very end of the story?
 Does the second character go back to the store and pay them for the MP3 player once the financial emergency is over?
 Admitting their wrongs to the reader in the moment, and admitting their wrongs to others in the story: a two-pronged approach to broadcasting vulnerability.

-If you have tough-to-motivate stuff in your manuscript, how might you use vulnerability to help build a bridge between the character and the reader?
+If you have tough-to-motivate stuff in your manuscript, how might you use vulnerable characters to help build a bridge to the reader?